-8.3.1.2: aligning the name of the Conditional PSCell Addition Acknowledge IE and the PDU Session Resources Admitted List IE with the ones used in the tabular representation.
+8.3.1.2: aligning the name of the Conditional PSCell Addition Information Acknowledge IE and the PDU Session Resources Admitted To Be Added List IE with the ones used in the tabular representation.

-8.3.1.4: aligning the name of the PDU Session Resource To Be Added Item IE and the PDU Session Resources Admitted To Be Added List IE with the ones used in the tabular representation.
+8.3.1.4: aligning the name of the PDU Session Resources To Be Added Item IE and the PDU Session Resources Admitted To Be Added List IE with the ones used in the tabular representation.

 8.3.3.2: removal of duplication of “the”, correcting a grammatical error in the paragraphs specifying the Interaction with the Xn-U Address Indication procedure.

-8.3.5.2: correcting the name of the S-NG-RAN node to S-NG-RAN node Container IE description in the S_NODE CHANGE REQUIRED message.
+8.3.5.2: correcting the name of the S-NG-RAN node to M-NG-RAN node Container IE description in the S_NODE CHANGE REQUIRED message.

-8.3.9.2: removal duplications of “the”, correcting the name of the NR UE Report IE to align with tabular representation.
+8.3.9.2: removal duplications of “the”, correcting the name of the UE Report IE to align with tabular representation.

-8.4.9.2: aligning the name of the NG-RAN node1 SSB Offsets IE and the NG-RAN node2 Proposed SSB Offsets IE with the ones used in the tabular representation; rewording the sentence to cope with the fact that an SSB Index IE doesn’t exist (“... should take into account the value of SSB Offset IE for ....”)
+8.4.9.2: aligning the name of the NG-RAN node1 SSB Offset Information IE and the NG-RAN node2 Proposed SSB Offset Information IE with the ones used in the tabular representation; rewording the sentence to cope with the fact that an SSB Index IE doesn’t exist (“... should take into account the included value of the SSB Offset for ....”)

-8.4.14.1: correcting the Access and Mobility Indication procedure name
+8.4.14.1: correcting the Access And Mobility Indication procedure name

-8.4.12.1, 9.1.3.25: aligning the IE names between procedural text, tabular represenation and ASN.1 names for the RA Report List, the Successful HO Report IE and the Successful PSCell Change Report List IE.
+8.4.12.1, 9.1.3.25: aligning the IE names between procedural text, tabular represenation and ASN.1 names for the RA Report, the Successful HO Report Information IE and the Successful PSCell Change Report Information IE.

-8.5.2.2, 8.5.2.3: aligning the IAB QoS Mapping Information IE name of the with the one used in tabular representation.
+8.5.2.2, 8.5.2.3: aligning the IAB QoS Mapping information IE name of the with the one used in tabular representation.

-8.5.3.2: aligning the IE name of the IAB TNL Address To Be Released IE with the name used in tabular and ASN.1.
+8.5.3.2: aligning the IE name of the IAB TNL Address To Be Released List IE with the name used in tabular and ASN.1.

-9.1.2.5: correction of the reference to “PDU session List with Cause 9.2.1.26”, inserting a comma in the type definition of the SN triggered IE.
+9.1.2.5: correction of the reference to “PDU Session List with Cause 9.2.1.26”, inserting a comma in the type definition of the SN triggered IE.

 9.1.2.6: introducing a missing space in the Semantics description of the Available fast MCG recovery via SRB3 IE; changing the name of the PDU Session Resources Not Admitted to be Added List IE to PDU Session Resources Not Admitted List, as this reflects ASN.1 and aligns with the procedural description and is along the intention of that IE. correcting references to IE names to align with IE names used in that references.

 9.1.2.9: correcting references to IE names to align with IE names used in that references.
-(PDU session List 9.2.1.27)
+(PDU Session List 9.2.1.27)

 9.1.2.11: correcting references to IE names to align with IE names used in that references.
-(PDU session List with Cause 9.2.1.26)
+(PDU Session List with Cause 9.2.1.26)

 9.1.2.17: correcting references to IE names to align with IE names used in that references.
-(PDU session List with data forwarding request info 9.2.1.24)
+(PDU Session List with data forwarding request info 9.2.1.24)

-9.1.4.2: aligning the name of the F1-terminating Topology BH Information IE as of the IE name reference.
+9.1.4.2: aligning the name of the F1-Terminating Topology BH Information IE as of the IE name reference.

-9.2.2.83: correcting the name of the IAB QoS Mapping Information IE to aling with the IE name in the reference ().
+9.2.2.83: correcting the name of the IAB QoS mapping information IE to aling with the IE name in the reference ().

-9.2.3.97: changing the IE name of the QoS Flow Indicator IE to align with name of the reference.
+9.2.3.97: changing the IE name of the QoS Flow Identifier IE to align with name of the reference.

-9.2.3.169: correcting the IE name: MDT PLMN List Modification IE
+9.2.3.169: correcting the IE name: MDT PLMN Modification List IE

 2.4 Further editorials